acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

         * \f index.html
 {{</ dir >}}

-And the final site will look like this once it's hosted:
+And the final site will have these URLs available once it's hosted:

 ```none
 https://example.com/